geoffreysamper/MassTransit-MultiConsumers/README.md

-##A Sample contains a Multi consumer with masstransit
+#This sample contains a Multi consumer with masstransit

+##two samples
+- sample msmq
+- sample rabittMQ

 ##using rabbitmq